rubyforgood/human-essentials/README.md

   - Visit the [wiki](https://github.com/rubyforgood/human-essentials/wiki) for more information

 ### Join us on slack 💬
-Please feel free to join us on Slack!
 You can sign up [here](https://rubyforgood.slack.com/join/shared_invite/zt-1kfeimohe-KL~~~6Lkof7G94_7Ojd_Hw#/shared-invite/email) and find us in #human-essentials.

-There are numerous other folks that can chime in and answer questions -- please ask and someone will probably be there to help!
+Many helpful members are available to answer your questions.
+Just ask, and someone will be there to help you!

 ##  Getting Started 🛠️